codoworks/go-boilerplate/README.md

 	return cat
 }
 ```
-The above will now create a singleton pattern that you can access from any component within the package like `models.CatModel().Find()`
+The above will now create a singleton pattern that you can access from any component within the package like `models.CatModel().Find()`.

-> Note: the `CatModel()` method should only be used to fetch data from the database, saving, updating and deleting data should be applied to an actual instance that has been returned through a `Find()`, `FindAll()` or `FindMany()` functions.
+> Note: the `CatModel()` method should only be used to fetch data from the database.
+Saving, updating and deleting data should be applied to an actual instance that has been returned through a `Find()`, `FindAll()` or `FindMany()` function.

 #### Working with JSON Forms

-Once you have retrieved the records needed from the database, you may want to send those records as a response to the user.
-To do that, forms have been created, while every model is expected to have at least one method named `MapToForm()` that returns a json representation of that model.
+Once you have retrieved the records needed from the database, you may want to send those records as a response.
+To do that, you can use forms.
+Every model is expected to have at least one method named `MapToForm()` that returns a JSON representation of that model.

-Forms are basic structures that may or may not exactly match all the properties that a model has, the reason why it's done this way is to enable multiple forms where one can contain all model properties, intended for an admin user to view, while another may contain a sanitized version of that model, intended only for a read-only user.
+Forms are basic structures that may or may not exactly match all the properties that a model has.
+The reason it has been done this way is to enable multiple forms where one can contain all model properties e.g. intended for an admin user to view, while another may contain a sanitised version of that model e.g. intended only for a read-only user.

 For more details on creating a form, scroll down to the forms section below.
-Here you'll find a sample implementation of `MapToForm()` function
+Here you'll find a sample implementation of `MapToForm()` function.
 ```Go
 func (model *Cat) MapToForm() *CatForm {
 	form := &CatForm{